The electronic stability control is also referred to as the dynamic stability control (DSC) or electronic stability program (ESP).

 The ESC works together with the ABS to help the driver steer whenever they find themselves in skidding conditions.

-In this instance, sensors are placed in each of the wheels and whenever the onboard computer notices that the car is out of control applies brakes to either of the wheels.
+In this instance, sensors are placed in each of the wheels and whenever the onboard computer notices that the car is out of control, brakes are applied to either of the wheels.

 However, if the light remains on or keeps flickering then you could be experiencing problems with your ESC system.
 In some cars, there is a button to switch on/off traction control.

-The ESC is on constant communication with the wheel sensors to determine the driver’s intended steering and direction.
-When skidding occurs the car may oversteer or understeer.
+The ESC is in constant communication with the wheel sensors to determine the driver’s intended steering and direction.
+When skidding occurs, the car may oversteer or understeer.
 The ESC works by correcting the effects of skidding before it causes an accident.
-Most rally drivers will often disconnect the ESC as they would desire to drift and it gives them more control of the car.
+Most rally drivers will often disconnect the ESC as they desire to drift and it gives them more control of the car.

-In this regards, most manufacturers have maintained that the ESC should not be a replacement for safe driving.
+In this regard, most manufacturers have maintained that the ESC should not be a replacement for safe driving.
 This is because most drivers become overconfident when they know that their cars have ESC systems.
-If you perform a reckless maneuver then expect the car to steer out of control.
+If you perform a reckless maneuver, then expect the car to steer out of control.
 ESC minimizes accidents but they do not eliminate them.

 The easiest way to diagnose ESC related problems is with an OBD2 scanner to read the trouble codes from the brake control module.
-However, there are some parts that at more often getting damaged when it comes to the ESC light, here are a few:
+However, there are some parts that get damaged more often when it comes to the ESC light.
+Here are a few:

 Faulty wheel sensors

-A faulty steering angle sensor can often result in a constant ESC Light lighten up on your dashboard.
+A faulty steering angle sensor can often result in a constant ESC light lighting up on your dashboard.